tejaswini972/MCW-Security-baseline-on-Azure/Hands-on lab/Before the HOL - Security baseline on Azure.md

        -  Log Analytics Workspace

     ![Created items list This screenshot is a list of the items that were created, including the items listed above. ](images/Hands-onlabstep-bystep-Azuresecurityprivacyandcomplianceimages/media/image8.png)

-13. See Appendix A for detailed steps on creating these components without using an ARM template.

 You should follow all steps provided *before* attending the hands-on lab.